Wycliffe Bible Translators

 Over the decades, Wycliffe has grown into one of the largest and most influential Bible translation organizations in the world.

-Partnering with local churches, mission groups, and communities, Wycliffe has helped translate the Bible into over 700 languages and assisted in starting translation work in thousands more.
+Partnering with local churches, mission groups, and communities, Wycliffe Bible Translators has helped translate the Bible into over 700 languages and is involved in reaching thousands more through translation.

-Thanks to modern technology, including software for linguistic analysis and digital Scripture distribution, Wycliffe has dramatically accelerated the pace of translation.
-Their work now goes far beyond simple translation—it includes literacy training, linguistic research, Scripture engagement, and support for holistic community transformation rooted in the gospel.
+Thanks to modern technology, including developing software for linguistic analysis and digital Scripture distribution, Wycliffe has dramatically accelerated the pace of translation.
+Its work now goes far beyond simple translation and includes literacy training, linguistic research, Scripture engagement, and support for holistic community transformation rooted in the gospel.

 Tomorrow

-Wycliffe's future is driven by an audacious vision: to see a Bible translation program started in every language still needing one by 2025.
+Since 2000, Wycliffe's future has been driven by an audacious vision: to see a Bible translation program started in every language still needing one by 2025.
+In late 2024, the number of languages on the Vision 2025 list dropped below 1,000 and the number of unengaged communities continues to drop month by month.

-Wycliffe is investing in training national translators, embracing artificial intelligence tools, and expanding partnerships to finish the task more effectively and sustainably.
+Wycliffe is investing in training national translators, empowering community stakeholders, embracing artificial intelligence tools, and expanding partnerships to finish the task more effectively and sustainably.

 Legacy and Hope

-As Wycliffe looks ahead, it carries the legacy of pioneers who believed that God speaks every language.
+Wycliffe carries the legacy of pioneers who believed that God speaks every language.
 Their mission has always been more than about books—it’s about transformation.

 For many communities, receiving the Bible in their heart language is the first step toward renewed faith, cultural dignity, and lasting hope.